ChenJianyunp/FPGA-Snappy-Decompressor/README.md

 ----
 If you have some questions or recommendations for this project, please contact Jianyu Chen at this email address: chenjy0046@gmail.com

-Parameter of implementation on Vivado:
+Parameters of implementation on Vivado:
 ----
 The working frequency of this decompressor on KU115 FPGA (core speed -2) can achieve 250MHz when connects to IBM CAPI interface with the following place and route strategy:\
 place strategy: Congestion_SpreadLogic_medium\